FGCU vs. Liberty Predictions & Picks - Women's ASUN Tournament Championship

 FGCU Performance Insights

-- The Eagles have a +754 scoring differential, topping opponents by 22.2 points per game.
-They're putting up 77.9 points per game to rank 18th in college basketball and are allowing 55.7 per outing to rank 19th in college basketball.
+- The Eagles outscore opponents by 22.2 points per game (scoring 77.9 points per game to rank 18th in college basketball while allowing 55.7 per outing to rank 19th in college basketball) and have a +754 scoring differential overall.

-- FGCU's offense has been more productive in ASUN games this season, putting up 82.1 points per contest, compared to its season average of 77.9 PPG.
+- With 82.1 points per game in ASUN tilts, FGCU is tallying 4.2 more points per game in conference games compared to its overall average (77.9 PPG).

-- The Eagles are posting 75.9 points per game when playing at home.
-Away from home, they are faring better on offense, averaging 82 points per contest.
+- The Eagles are scoring 75.9 points per game this season at home, which is 6.1 fewer points than they're averaging in away games (82.0).

+- FGCU cedes 51.2 points per game when playing at home this season, compared to 57.4 away from home.

+- In their last 10 games, the Eagles have been racking up 78.2 points per contest, an average that's a little higher than the 77.9 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.